Citation, DOI, disclosures and article data

 Most rectal foreign bodies are inserted via the anus, although occasionally the foreign body has been ingested and has passed through to lie in the rectum.
 Commonly, rectal foreign bodies are used for sexual purposes 1-3.
 Rectal foreign will vary from case to case.
 The main problem with this is the often delayed presentation due to the reluctance of patients to present to emergency departments.
 Patients may suffer from extraperitoneal mucosal injuries or suffer from a more severe complication such as perforation 1-5.

-Two plain radiographs are recommended to accurately demonstrate the size, shape, and location of the rectal foreign body.
+Two plain radiographs are recommended to accurately demonstrate the rectal foreign body's size, shape, and location.
 This should be performed before a digital examination to prevent staff-related injuries from sharper foreign bodies.

 Most soft tissue foreign bodies are involuntary, resulting from accidental injury 18.
 The most commonly reported soft-tissue foreign bodies are glass, metal, and splinters from wood 5 and the most common location is the wrist/hand/finger 18.